preservim/vim-wordy/README.markdown

 when the thought can merely ‘occur’?

-But redundancies may not actually be redundant: ‘invited guests’ may not be redundant if some of the guests have crashed your event.
+But redundancies may not actually be redundant: ‘invited guests’ may not if some of the guests have crashed your event.
 Or dialect differences can erase redundancies, as the British will ‘protest against’ where Americans may simply ‘protest’.

 ### Puffery and Jargonese